 Copyright Monsignor Lawrence E. Giblin Division One, Broome County, NY.
 All rights reserved.

-Meetings Held Every Third Tuesday of the Month
+Meetings Held Every Second Tuesday of the Month

 Membership in the Ancient Order of Hibernians, Inc. is confined to men 16 years and older who are practicing Roman Catholics of Irish birth or descent and who are citizens of United States of America or who have declared their intentions to become citizens of the United States of America.

 Associate memberships are also available to those who do not meet the aforementioned qualification.

 It is a standing rule that Applications for Membership that languish without action for longer than 6 months are discarded.

 Notifications for induction dates and times, through the Shamrock Degree, are sent to all applicants.

 Those who have applied prior to this 6 month period, and are serious about joining the A.O.H., need to reapply for admission and make arrangements to attend a Shamrock Degree ceremony within the next six month.

 Those interested in membership must stop into the Hall to submit an application as they must have an active member sponsor them and sign the form.

 Please check the Bartender Schedule page here for days and times the hall is open.